 Here Are The Oldest Photos Ever Taken In Louisiana And They’re Incredible

 It’s always fun to go through old pictures, right?
-Finding that old shoebox full of pictures and taking that walk down memory lane can be a soothing to the soul.
-We’ve taken the time to comb through the Wikimedia archives and found some of the oldest pictures of Louisiana for you to enjoy.
-See if you can recognize any locations!
+Finding that old shoebox full of photos and taking a walk down memory lane can be soothing to the soul.
+In Louisiana, many of us come from families that have lived here for generations – and those then-and-now memories are priceless!
+Perusing old photos of Louisiana is like taking a trip back in time, and there’s much to be learned from such simple captured moments.
+We’ve combed through the Wikimedia archives and found some of the oldest pictures of Louisiana for you to enjoy.
+See if you can recognize any of the locations!

 1. The Cora Lee House in Covington, 1917